Doodle Teez or Blog

 1. When you seek inspiration or guidance.

-2. During moments of confusion or when feeling lost.
+2. During moments of confusion or feeling lost.

 3. When trapped in repetitive, closed circles of thought or behavior.